Lufkin Foreclosure Attorney

 “Foreclosure” is one of those words that you hope you never hear used about your house.
 The possibility of losing the home that you have worked so hard to obtain is a heartbreaking reality.
 During these distressing times, you can turn to the Law Offices of W. David Stephens for qualified legal assistance.
 Our Lufkin foreclosure lawyer has an exceptional track record of helping clients stay in their homes.
-With nearly 40 years of service, we are equipped with the knowledge and skills to protect your home from foreclosure.
+With 40 years of service, we are equipped with the knowledge and skills to protect your home from foreclosure.

 To discuss your case with an experienced bankruptcy lawyer, dial (936) 298-5388 today or contact the Law Offices of W. David Stephens online.

 In Texas, lenders are permitted to foreclose on deeds of trusts or mortgages using either a judicial or non-judicial process.
 The process is determined by the presence or absence of a power of sale.
 In the event of that you do not pay your mortgage, a power of sale preauthorizes the lender to sell the property and pay off the balance of the loan without court oversight.

 When a power of sale is not present, the lender will need to obtain a court order to foreclose and sell the property.
 If the power of sale clause specifies the time, place, and terms of the sale, these must be adhered to.
 Otherwise, the non-judicial foreclosure process requires lenders to follow a specific set of guidelines.

 These guidelines include:

 - A lender must mail the borrower a letter of demand indicating that he or she has 20 days to pay the delinquent payments or the foreclosure process will begin

 - After the 20 days, and at least 21 days before the foreclosure sale, the lender must file a foreclosure notice with the county clerk, mail it to the borrower, and post it on the courthouse door